HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/helm_update_deployment.md

         # Helm upgrade command:
         helm upgrade -n your-namespace -f path/to/your/custom-values.yaml your-release-name path/to/hcl-dx-deployment-vX.X.X_XXXXXXXX-XXXX.tar.gz

+    !!!example
         In this example:

         -   `your-namespace` is the namespace in which your HCL Digital Experience 9.5 Container Update deployment is installed and `your-release-name` is the Helm release name you used when installing.
         -   The `-f path/to/your/custom-values.yaml` parameter must point to the custom-values.yaml you updated.
         -   `path/to/hcl-dx-deployment-vX.X.X_XXXXXXXX-XXXX.tar.gz` is the HCL Digital Experience 9.5 Container Update Helm Chart that you extracted in the preparation steps.

 <!-- -   **[Running DX Core configuration tasks](../containerization/run_core_config_engine.md)**
 This topic shows how to run manual Core configuration tasks on your HCL DX 9.5 CF197 and later container deployments.